 Project management can be a powerful tool for enabling business strategy and creating sustainable wins.
-However, simply executing siloed projects can become an excessive drain on company resources, time and productivity.
-It’s imperative that companies draw a direct line between project activities, resources, time and effort and “how” it helps the overall company-wide business goals.
+However, simply executing siloed projects can become an excessive drain on company resources, time, and productivity.
+It’s imperative that companies draw a direct line between project activities, resources, time, and effort and “how” it helps the overall company-wide business goals.

 Creating a strategy that works can help give your organization a leg up on the competition or shorten time to market.
 Creating the right business-aligned IT strategy and roadmap during the integration of Lutheran Hospital with NYU Langone Medical Center allowed his organization’s entire implementation to be completed on target and within budget within 18 months, Srinivasan says.

 My thoughts on this?
-When the connection between strategy and project management initiatives are clearly defined and established, EPMO is sufficiently armed with the needed support and confidence to set the right course from the start.
+When the connection between strategy and project management initiatives is clearly defined and established, EPMO is sufficiently armed with the needed support and confidence to set the right course from the start.
 Without this connection, project risk points increase.
-It also becomes difficult to accurately assess the true impact of potential issues on objectives after the fact, and even more problematic to find the best solutions.
+It also becomes difficult to accurately assess the true impact of potential issues on objectives after the fact and even more problematic to find the best solutions.

 When it comes to aligning strategy and PM, the big win for a business is the company-wide elevation in the clarity of goals, increased accountability at all levels, and more consistent buy-in.
 Establishing the connection is likely to result in higher success ratios, not only for projects but for cultural cohesion and overall long-term objectives as well.